-- Students graduating with the 2020-2021 cohort or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the spring or summer of 2020. - Students graduating with the 2020-2021 cohort or beyond who earned a standard credit prior to the spring 2020 semester seeking ONE verified credit and who meet the following conditions: - previously failed the corresponding SOL end-of-course test needed for verified credit with any scaled score; - o were scheduled to take the SOL end-of-course test in the spring 2020 test administration; and - o in spring or summer 2020 were provided with targeted and sustained remediation or enrolled in a course intended to prepare them for taking the previously failed SOL end-of-course test.
+- Students graduating in 2020-2021 or beyond who were enrolled in a high-school credit bearing course that was eligible for a verified credit in the spring or summer of 2020. - Students graduating in 2020-2021 or beyond who earned a standard credit prior to the spring 2020 semester, seeking ONE verified credit, and who meet the following conditions: - previously failed the corresponding Standards of Learning (SOL) end-of-course test needed for verified credit with any scaled score;

+- o were scheduled to take the SOL end-of-course test in the spring 2020 test administration; and - o in spring or summer 2020 were provided with targeted and sustained remediation or enrolled in a course intended to prepare them for taking the previously failed SOL end-of-course test.

-To be eligible to earn locally-awarded verified credits in reading, writing, mathematics, science, or history/social science under this guidance, a student meeting one of the above conditions must:
+To be eligible to earn a LAVC in reading, writing, mathematics, science, or history/social science under this guidance, a student meeting one of the above conditions must: